 Perch rigs for fishing: The Best

 Perch rigs for fishing have evolved quickly over the past few years.
 Fishermen have figured out that perch did not necessarily change their diet, but some rigs downright catch more fish.
 Most of these new rigs revolve around a simplistic look with a fluorocarbon line.
 Somewhat of a minimalist look to it.
-Of course, you still need to tip these new perch rigs with bait, but the hook and flash itself has a smaller profile.
+Of course, you still need to tip these new perch rigs with bait, but the hook and flash are a smaller profile.

-Best all-around perch rig: The Sabiki Rig
+Best all-around perch rig: The Perch Pounder II

 Top rig for deep water: The drop shot rig